 Property for rent in Italy

 Are you looking for a different way to buy property?
-Do you want to buy a house in Italy but don’t have enough money yet?
-Try rent-to-own, the best alternative to long-term renting and buying property.
+Do you want to buy a house in Italy but don’t currently have enough money?
+We have the perfect solution for you.
+Try rent-to-own, the best alternative to long-term renting and buying property in Italy.

 There is good news for those who are renting property in Italy, as rental support measures which were introduced during the height of the COVID-19 pandemic are being extended for 2021 and beyond.

 In Italy, it is necessary to register a rental contract, something which could incur a penalty in the case of late registration, along with the other costs that need to be covered, according to a recent statement from CTR Lombardia (the Lombardy Regional Tax Commission).